ArTemmey/ui-generator/README.md

    }
 }
 dependencies {
-   implementation 'com.github.ArtemiyDmtrvch.c-logic:c-logic-base:0.9.+'
+   implementation 'com.github.ArtemiyDmtrvch.ui-generator:ui-generator-base:0.9.+'
-   implementation 'com.github.ArtemiyDmtrvch.c-logic:c-logic-annotations:0.9.+'
+   implementation 'com.github.ArtemiyDmtrvch.ui-generator:ui-generator-annotations:0.9.+'
-   kapt 'com.github.ArtemiyDmtrvch.c-logic:c-logic-processor:0.9.+'
+   kapt 'com.github.ArtemiyDmtrvch.ui-generator:ui-generator-processor:0.9.+'
 }
 ```
-## Why do you need C-logic:
+## Why do you need UI-generator
 - You will write ***at least 2 times less code*** than if you wrote using Android SDK and any architecture.
 - The entry threshold into your project will be minimal, because there are very few rules, and they are simple and universal for all situations
 - Your code will be a priori reusable, and you will never have a situation when you have a Fragment, but you need to display it in the RecyclerView
-- The principles laid down in C-logic are the most promising for development for any platform, and soon they will become the standard for Android development
+- The principles laid down in UI-generator are the most promising for development for any platform, and soon they will become the standard for Android development

-## Now let's see how this is all achieved.
+## Now let's see how this is all achieved

 ### 1. One rule for all components